maxwelljmckee/no-dux/README.md

 # Getting Started
-If you're working on a React application, you'll likely want to download the `no-dux` extension that comes with some handy state-management hooks:
+If you're working on a React application, you'll likely want to download the `no-dux` extension that comes with some handy stateful-update hooks:

 ```
 npm install @no-dux/react